Naphtha: Types

-Various qualifiers have been added to the term "naphtha" by different sources in an effort to make it more specific:
+Naphtha has been divided into two types by many sources in order to differentiate between common grades more clearly:

-One source distinguishes by boiling point:
+One source distinguishes by boiling point as well as carbon atom count per molecule:

-Another source which differentiates light and heavy comments on the hydrocarbon structure, but offers a less precise dividing line:
+Chemistry of Hazardous Materials differentiates light and heavy based on the carbon atom count and hydrocarbon structure:

-Both of these are useful definitions, but they are incompatible with one another and the latter does not provide for mixes containing both six and seven carbon atoms per molecule.
-These terms are also sufficiently broad that they are not widely useful.
+Some sources also define petroleum naphtha, which contains both heavy and light naphtha, and typically consists of 15-30% of crude oil by weight.

 Uses

 Heavy crude oil dilution

 Naphtha is used to dilute heavy crude oil to reduce its viscosity and enable/facilitate transport; undiluted heavy crude cannot normally be transported by pipeline, and may also be difficult to pump onto oil tankers.
 Other common dilutants include natural-gas condensate and light crude.
 However, naphtha is a particularly efficient dilutant and can be recycled from diluted heavy crude after transport and processing.
 The importance of oil dilutants has increased as global production of lighter crude oils has fallen and shifted to exploitation of heavier reserves.